Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Discussion

 The distribution in $z_1$-$z_2$ shows a considerable overlap between M and K, with a slight gap between the populations around $z_1=0.3$.
-We considered whether the more reddish \class{K}-types may be \class{Mk} instead, however, among them are \emph{Eos}-family members such as \nuna{579}{Sidonia} and \nuna{653}{Berenike}, as such, we consider this slope variability to be to be to \class{K}-types.
-The overlap is further resolved in $z_3$-$z_4$, where the \class{K}-class forms a denser population than the sparsely-distributed \class{Mk}-types (not shown).
+We considered whether the redder \class{K}-types may be \class{Mk} instead; however, among them are Eos family members such as \nuna{579}{Sidonia} and \nuna{653}{Berenike}, and thus we consider this slope variability to indicate \class{K}-types.
+The overlap is further resolved in $z_3$-$z_4$, where the \class{K}-class forms a denser population than the sparsely distributed \class{Mk}-types (not shown).